methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-09-06-hp-p4000-vsa-initial-installation-storvirtual-vsa.md

 ---
   title: HP P4000 VSA initial installation - StorVirtual VSA
   date: 2012-09-06 13:35:42
-excerpt: "So I am getting settled after VMworld and thought I would attempt to install the HP VSA that was being shown there.
-Well to say the least it did not go..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 So I am getting settled after VMworld and thought I would attempt to install the HP VSA that was being shown there.
 Well to say the least it